|Measurements and Modeling to Quantify Emissions of Methane and VOCs from Shale Gas Operations

 The project will directly address uncertainties in the emissions of methane and other VOCs from shale gas operations.
-Analysis of direct emission rates will improve overall understanding of the air quality impacts of shale gas development.
+Analysis of direct emission rates will improve overall understanding of how shale gas development affects air quality.
 The analyses of methane, VOCs, and other air toxics will improve the characterization of air emissions across the spectrum of technologies and processes used in the Marcellus Shale region.
 Project results will help determine how fugitive emissions vary based on different technologies (i.e., “green” versus standard well completions) and if emissions vary with the age of the facility.
-The project will therefore provide a dataset of emission rates for use in life cycle analyses, chemical transport models, and policy decision-making.
+The project will therefore provide a dataset of emission rates for use in lifecycle analyses, chemical transport models, and policy decision-making.

-Researchers will contact industry partners to identify specific unit operations at different stages of shale gas development and arrange for on-site access for conducting direct measurements of methane emissions and tracer release experiments.
-A literature search of published emission rates of methane, ozone-forming VOCs, and air toxics from oil and gas activities will be started and include public data submitted to the Environmental Protection Agency or state agencies for regulatory purposes, and the resulting data will be published in the scientific literature.
-Methane and VOC emissions data will be obtained from industry partners.
+Researchers have contacted industry partners to identify specific unit operations at different stages of shale gas development and are arranging for on-site access to conduct direct measurements of methane emissions and tracer release experiments.
+A literature search of published emission rates of methane, ozone-forming VOCs, and air toxics from oil and gas activities will begin and include public data submitted to the Environmental Protection Agency or state agencies for regulatory purposes, and the resulting data will be published in the scientific literature.
+Researchers will obtain methane and VOC emissions data from industry partners.

 DOE Contribution: $1,001,990